raspberrypilearning/rpi-python-line-following/en/step_3.md

 --- task ---

-Take your remaining two single jumper leads and connect each one to the **DO** pin on each line sensors.
+Take your remaining two single jumper leads and connect each one to the **DO** pin on each line sensor.

 ![digital out](images/digital_out.jpg)